JacksonKearl/LilyPad/README.md

 Backend currently running on a spare desktop in my room running Ubuntu Server 14.04 LTS, as such HTTPS/SSL/whatever are nowhere to be seen.
 To aliviate the security responsibility, users will be allowed to only use 6 digit PINs, which (hopefully...) will be distinct from their inevitable 'everything' password, making the all too likely event of a data breach affect this service and only this service.

+Working towards full integration testing with Mocha, Supertest, and Should.js.
+Will eventually offsite the testing to TravisCI or similar.

 Authentication using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with strength 13 for first contact, followed by an [simple-jwt](https://github.com/hokaccha/node-jwt-simple) JWT with 3 day expiration.
 Don't really know to what extent this secures anything, but if some poor soul were to attempt an online attack, it would take about a month to get through bcrypting all 1,000,000 possible passwords per account.

 However, in the all too likely event that the database is breached, someone not using glacial hardware, or only checking the 123456 and 808080 I'm sure 90% of users will use, will get through in about a second. #ohwell.
 Don't know why anyone would do that though, with full database access they'd already have the ability to form all the digital friends they're clearly lacking in the real world.